symfony/symfony/UPGRADE-2.1.md

       * `getAllowedOptionValues`

-    You should use the newly added `setDefaultOptions` instead, which gives you access to the OptionsResolver instance and with that a lot more power.
+    You should use the newly added `setDefaultOptions` instead, which gives you access to the OptionsResolverInterface instance and with that a lot more power.

     Before: